mdestombes/ark_server/README.md

 ## Variables
 + __SESSIONNAME__
-Name of your ark server (default : "ArkServer")
+Name of your ARK server (default : "ArkServer")
 + __SERVERMAP__
-Map of your ark server (default : "TheIsland")
+Map of your ARK server (default : "TheIsland")
 + __SERVERPASSWORD__
-Password of your ark server (default : "ServerPassword")
+Password of your ARK server (default : "ServerPassword")
 + __ADMINPASSWORD__
-Admin password of your ark server (default : "AdminPassword")
+Admin password of your ARK server (default : "AdminPassword")
 + __NBPLAYERS__
-Number of playyers allowed of your ark server (default : 20)
+Number of players allowed of your ARK server (default : 20)
 + __SERVERPORT__
-Ark server port (can't rebind with docker, it doesn't work) (default : 27015)
+Main ARK server port (default : 27015)
 + __STEAMPORT__
-Steam server port (can't rebind with docker, it doesn't work) (default : 7778)
+Main steam server port (default : 7778)
++ __RCONPORT__
+Main rcon port (default : 32330)
 + __BACKUPONSTART__
 1 : Backup the server when the container is started.
 0: no backup (default : 0)
 + __UPDATEPONSTART__